You have the right to carry out improvements or alterations to your home, but you must always get the council's written permission first.

 You must also get planning and building regulations approval where necessary, and pay all the application fees yourself.

-For anything that involves gas pipework or gas appliances, the work must be carried out by a Gas Safe registered engineer - see our page on gas safety.
+For anything that involves gas pipework or gas appliances, the work must be carried out by a Gas Safe registered engineer.

 Electrical work must be carried out by a qualified electrician - they will usually be a member of the Electrical Contractors' Association (ECA) or the National Inspection Council for Electrical Installation Contractors (NICEIC)